 - The GNSS Network for IGS and Navigation Regina (Cnes-IGN contribution to the International GNSS Service for Geodynamics, IGS)

-The specific Résif-GNSS action is open to the integration of other scientific components, such as : :
+The specific Résif-GNSS action is in the process of integration of other scientific components, such as :

 - The Sonel Coastal Water Level Observing System Sonel (www.sonel.org)

 - The permanent GNSS network of the West Indies and Réunion Volobsis (volobsis.ipgp.fr/gnss.php)